ckottke/ckottke.github.io/distributions_sp19/syllabus.md

 Homework problems will be assigned and collected on a regular (approximately weekly) basis.
 You are encouraged to regard office hours as a kind of homework workshop and to attend them regularly.

 **Exams**:
-There will be two exams, one at the end of each module, either oral (if class numbers permit) or written.
+There will be two exams, one at the end of each module, either oral or written.
 Dates are yet to be determined.

 **Assessment**: